McMasterRS/lm_CO2024-DRI-Training-Materials/minimal-computing/index.md

 4. **Building a Minimal Computing Site**: Learn how to create a minimal computing site from scratch using the Jekyll tool.
 5. **Customizing a Minima Jekyll Theme**: Discover how to customize a minimal computing site that uses the Minima theme.
 6. **Hosting a Minimal Computing Site on GitHub Pages**: Finally, explore how to host a minimal computing site on GitHub Pages.

-### Learning Outcomes:

-By the end of this module, readers will:
-- Understand the principles and significance of minimal computing.
-- Apply strategies for effectively preserving digital content.
-- Create and customize minimal computing sites using Jekyll.
-- Deploy and host minimal computing sites on GitHub Pages.